syncfusion-content/xamarin-docs/Xamarin/Introduction/Explore Libraries Package/Mac.md

 # Explore Libraries Package in Mac

-You can find the Syncfusion libraries, samples and NuGet from the installed location in Mac.
+You can find the Syncfusion<sup>®</sup> libraries, samples and NuGet from the installed location in Mac.

 * **"lib"** folder - e.g., /Users/labuser/Documents/Syncfusion/16.3.0.21/Xamarin/lib